chenliu2345/AIDA-Final-project-001/README.md

 ## What It Does

-Private sellers on Kijiji Alberta have no reliable way to price their used cars.
+Private sellers in Alberta have no reliable way to price their used cars.
 Price too high — the car sits unsold for weeks.
 Price too low — the seller loses money.

 This system solves that problem by:
-- Scraping and cleaning 18,000+ real Alberta used car listings
+- Cleaning and processing 18,000+ real Alberta used car listings
 - Loading the data into a normalized 10-table SQL Server database
 - Training a CatBoost regression model (Test R² = 0.89, MAE = $3,039 CAD)
 - Serving live price predictions through a Streamlit web app with three pricing strategies